Carnival Sunshine

 Carnival Sunshine (formerly Carnival Destiny) is a cruise ship operated by Carnival Cruise Line.
-She debuted in 1996 as the first passenger ship ever built to exceed 100,000 gross tons, and became the first to break the record the Queen Elizabeth set in 1940 as the world's largest passenger vessel, holding it until 1998.
+She debuted in 1996 with several size records.
+She was the first passenger ship ever built to exceed 100,000 gross tons, and was the world's largest passenger vessel built up to that time (breaking the RMS Queen Elizabeth's 54 year record), holding it until 1998.
 Built by Fincantieri at its Monfalcone shipyard in Friuli-Venezia Giulia, northern Italy, she was christened as Carnival Destiny in Venice, Italy, in November 1996 by Lin Arison, the wife of Carnival Cruise Line founder Ted Arison.
-In the 1997 American comedy-drama film Holy Man featuring Eddie Murphy, Jeff Goldblum and Kelly Preston, Carnival Destiny is seen in the background several times at the beginning of the movie, the first time the main characters meet.

 In 2013, she received a major refit and a rename, with sister ships Carnival Sunrise and Carnival Radiance following suit in 2019 and 2021 respectively.
 At a ceremony in New Orleans on 17 November 2013, she was formally renamed, with Lin Arison once again serving as her godmother.

+Carnival Sunshine sailed 7 night Eastern and Western Caribbean voyages from New Orleans until April 2014, when she repositioned to Port Canaveral, Florida.
+From Port Canaveral, she sailed 5 to 9 night Eastern Caribbean, Western Caribbean, and Southern Caribbean voyages.

+During the Summer of 2016 and 2017, Sunshine sailed from New York City, Charleston, and Norfolk, alternating homeports.
+From these home ports, she sailed 4 and 5 night trips to Bermuda as well as her usual 6 to 8 night Eastern Caribbean sailings.

-Since May 2019 the ship has been homeported in Charleston, South Carolina.
-It was originally planned to sail to Cuba from Charleston but those plans were cancelled after the Cuban travel ban in 2019.
+From May 2019 to January 2025, the ship was homeported full time in Charleston, South Carolina.
+She predominantly sailed 4 and 5 night cruises to the Bahamas.
+She also offered occasional 6, 7, and 8 night trips to the Eastern Caribbean.
+It was originally planned to sail to Cuba from Charleston but those plans were cancelled after the Cuban travel ban.